-Analysis of the year of arrival for the overseas born population of Deer Park District in 2011 compared to City of Brimbank shows that there was a smaller proportion of people who arrived before 2001, and a similar proportion of recent overseas arrivals (those who arrived between 2006 and 2011).
+Analysis of the service age groups of Deer Park District in 2016 compared to City of Brimbank shows that there was a higher proportion of people in the younger age groups (0 to 17 years) and a lower proportion of people in the older age groups (60+ years).

-The major differences in year of arrival data in the population between Deer Park District and City of Brimbank are:
+The major differences between the age structure of Deer Park District and City of Brimbank were:

 - A larger percentage of 'Parents and homebuilders (35 to 49)' (22.6% compared to 20.1%)

 - A larger percentage of 'Primary schoolers (5 to 11)' (10.5% compared to 8.3%)